Immanuel-C/IWindow/docs/src/WhatAndHow.md

 # Important Stuff You Should Know About

-All functions/classes are in the `IWindow` namespace but the definitions dont include `IWindow` in the names.
+All functions/classes are in the `IWindow` namespace.